blichtleAlt/hugo/README.md

 ## Installation

-To get hugo on linux, you'll need to download a tar file and decompress and place it in a binaries directory.
-More can be found here https://gohugo.io/getting-started/installing/
+This project requires an installation of Hugo.
+To get Hugo, see the docs found here https://gohugo.io/getting-started/installing/.

 ## Run locally